Actual experience! Things you should do before issuing a press release

 Preparation for interviews

-I was surprised when I put out the press release and suddenly got interview requests.
-It
+I was surprised when we sent out the press release; we suddenly got requests for interviews.
+It was

-was my first time doing so, so I was really scared.
+my first time experiencing something like that, so I was really intimidated.

 I've never been interviewed before.